-The Ministry of Community Development was created in June 2008.
-It is now comprised of the Local Government Department, RuralBC Secretariat, Pine Beetle Epidemic Response Division, Community Development Trust, Property Assessment Services and Management Services.
-While some of the 2009/10 to 2011/12 Service Plan goals, objectives, strategies and performance measures were included in last year's Ministry of Community Services' Service Plan, this year's plan focuses on supporting communities to achieve the following goals:
+The Ministry is comprised of the Local Government Department, the RuralBC Secretariat, the Mountain Pine Beetle Epidemic Response Division, the Community Development Trust, the Property Assessment Services Branch, and the Management Services Division.
+The 2009/10 - 2011/12 Service Plan Update focuses on supporting communities to achieve the following goals:

 - 1. Communities and regions are empowered to achieve their visions for the future. - 2.
-Bridges are built across the rural-urban divide. - 3.
-Communities are equipped with innovative tools that enable them to work toward environmental sustainability. - 4.
-Forestry-dependent and pine beetle-affected communities are assisted in adapting to a changing forestry sector.
+Wealth creation from rural B.C. is supported. - 3.
+Forest-dependent and pine beetle-affected communities are assisted in adapting to a changing forest sector. - 4.
+Communities are equipped with innovative tools that enable them to work toward environmental sustainability.